theMyle/python_file_sorter/README.md

 Created by John Kyle J. Desamparo     Date: 3/07/2023

 Notes:
   Hi!
 This is a hobby project of mine, the PySorter.
-I'm a newb self tot pogrammer who likes to code like a litol beach.
+I'm a newb self tot pogrammer who loves to code bread.
 Feel free to re-use or change the code to your liking.
 If you have any comments, issues, or suggestions feel free to reach out.
 You can contact me via Gmail: jangkayld@gmail.com. || Twitter: @Benf_105

 What is PySorter:
   PySorter is a simple python file sorter CLI app I made to clean, fix, and organize my files.
 Sometimes when I download or transfer